CanonicalLtd/maas-docs/en/installconfig-webui.md

 ## Access the web UI

-Unless MAAS was installed from the [Ubuntu Server ISO][install-server-iso], you'll need to create a user in order to access the web UI.
+Unless MAAS was installed from the Ubuntu Server ISO (see [Install from ISO][install-from-iso]), you'll need to create a user in order to access the web UI.
 This initial user is a MAAS administrator:

 ```bash
 sudo maas createadmin --username=$PROFILE --email=$EMAIL_ADDRESS